stephenslab/gtexresults/README.md

 # gtexresults_mash

-The purpose of this repo is to store the results of  the mixture model, which uses a mixture of multivariate normals each defined by one of 1188 covariance matrices, to estimate the effect size of a genetic variant on gene expression across 44 tissues, as ascertained from the GTEX project.
+The purpose of this repo is to store the results of  the mixture model, which uses a mixture of multivariate normals to estimate the effect size of a genetic variant on gene expression across 44 tissues, as ascertained from the GTEX project.

+## Using this Repo

-In this directory, under the file 'scripts' you will find the script to reproduce the results found in Urbut et al.
+In this directory, under the folder *scripts* you will find the notated script, `MidwayScripts.Rmd` to reproduce the results found in Urbut et al.

 1) You'll note that the input data necessary to run this analysis is all available under inputs.
 This may take some time to run, and so we recommend using a cluster or submittable file system.
-We have conveniently provided the user with the outputs of running mash in *Results_Data*.
+We have conveniently provided the user with the outputs of running mash in **Results_Data**.

-This repo is organized so that you can run Mash using the gteX data contained in *Inputs* to produce the parameters and posteriors from mashr.
+This repo is organized so that you can run Mash using the gteX data contained in **Inputs** to produce the parameters and posteriors from mashr.

-2) The script, *MidwayScripts.R* here will help you to produce several sets of files
+2) The script, `MidwayScripts.Rmd` here will help you to produce several sets of files

-	1)`ms=deconvolution.em.with.bovy(t.stat,factor.mat,v.j,lambda.mat,K=3,P=3)`
+	1)`ms=deconvolution.em.with.bovy(t.stat,factor.mat,v.j,lambda.mat,K=3,	P=3)`

 produces an object with the denoised matrices for feeding into the *mash* covariance code.
 The *factor.mat* and *lambda.mat* called within have been produced by SFA and are single rank factors and loadings approximating the empirical covariance.